 HELP is a growing insurance company and is optimizing their processes continuously.
 In 2015 and 2016 the corporate governance adopted all essential requirements regarding Solvency II and founded the new branch in Denmark.
 Both changes were smoothly integrated into the existing governance.
-Otherwise no material changes occurred.
+There were no material changes to the governance in 2017.